-The principal benefit of application containerization is that it provides a less resource-intensive alternative to running an application on a virtual machine.
-This is because application containers can share computational resources and memory without requiring a full operating system to underpin each application.
-Application containers house all the runtime components that are necessary to execute an application in an isolated environment, including files, libraries, and environment variables.
+Application containerization is a rapidly developing technology that is changing how developers test and run application instances in the cloud.
+Application containers house all the runtime components necessary to execute an application in an isolated environment, including files, libraries, and environment variables.
 With today's available containerization technology, users can run multiple isolated applications in separate containers that access the same OS kernel.

 Application containerization is a relatively new methodology in the world of IT, but there are already several companies vying for the biggest market share of this rapidly growing trend.
 Today's application containerization market leaders are the Amazon Elastic Container Service, Docker Platform and Kubernetes Engine.

 Amazon's Elastic Container Service (ECS) is a scalable container orchestration platform that supports Docker containers and gives Amazon Web Services (AWS) customers the ability to run containerized applications.
-With Amazon ECS, users can implement simply API calls to launch or stop docker-enabled applications and access other AWS features like AWS CloudTrail event logs, Amazon CloudWatch Events, IAM roles, load balancers and more.
+With Amazon ECS, users can implement simple API calls to launch or stop docker-enabled applications and access other AWS features like AWS CloudTrail event logs, Amazon CloudWatch Events, IAM roles, load balancers and more.

 Docker containers were first launched in 2013 as an open-source project called Docker Engine.
-A docker container is a package of code that includes an application and all of its dependencies.
+A Docker container is a package of code that includes an application and all of its dependencies.
 A container image is a lightweight package of executables that includes all of the code, runtime, system tools, libraries and configuration files needed to run an application.
 Container images become containers at runtime, isolating the software instance from its environment and ensuring that it performs uniformly regardless of differences between the development and staging environments.

 The Google Kubernetes Engine provides a managed environment for deploying and scaling containerized applications using the Google Cloud infrastructure.
-Kubernetes (K8s) was originally developed and released as an open-source containerization management system, but was later packaged and commercialized along with additional features and customized functionality with the Google Cloud Platform.
+Kubernetes (K8s) was developed and released as an open-source containerization management system, but was later packaged and commercialized along with additional features and customized functionality with the Google Cloud Platform.
 These additional features include:

-- Load-balancing for compute engine instances
+Load-balancing for compute engine instances

-- The ability to designate subsets of nodes within a cluster
+The ability to designate subsets of nodes within a cluster

-- Automatic scaling of node instances in your cluster on an on-demand basis
+Automatic scaling of node instances in your cluster on an on-demand basis

-- Automatic software upgrades
+Automatic software upgrades

-- Self-healing auto-repair feature helps to maintain node health and availability
+Self-healing auto-repair feature helps to maintain node health and availability

-- Logging and monitoring tools that provide increased visibility of the node cluster
+Logging and monitoring tools that provide increased visibility of the node cluster

 Containerization and virtualization are both applications of technology that help software developers make the best use of their computational resources and IT infrastructure budgets.
 Each of these innovations also allows developers to deploy increasing numbers of application instances at a relatively low cost compared to purchasing new hardware — but that's just about where the similarities end.
 To better understand the differences between application containerization and virtualization, let's review the basic architecture for both types of systems.